naqvitalha/CalendarDemo/README.md

-# CalenderDemo
+# CalendarDemo
-Demo of a simple calender app built using React native.
+Demo of a simple calendar app built using React native.

 ## How to run?
 ```